-Think 2019 is the year you apply to become a surrogate?
-Maybe you saw an ad in your social feed.
-Or you follow the family adventures of Kim K. Or perhaps you have a friend who is a gestational carrier.
-No matter how you’ve come to know surrogacy, maybe you’ve starting thinking, “I think I’d make a really good surrogate.”
+Think 2021 is the year you apply to become a surrogate?
+Maybe you saw an ad in your social feed about a surrogate mother in New York or the San Francisco Bay Area.
+Or you follow the family adventures of Kim K, Gabrielle Union, Andy Cohen, or Anderson Cooper?
+Or perhaps you have a friend who is a gestational carrier.
+No matter how you’ve come to know surrogacy, maybe you’ve started thinking, “I think I’d make a really good surrogate.”

 Women who apply to become surrogates do so because they:

-- Have a close friend of family member who has struggled with infertility
+- Have a close friend or family member who has struggled with infertility

 - Enjoy being pregnant, but they are finished growing their own families

 - Want to be part of something bigger than they are

 - Are ready to change someone’s life for the better